 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
 On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and continuing through the 2020-21 school year.
-The virus is commonly referred to as Covid-19.
+The Chehalis School District, however, continues to operate, educating students.

-The Chehalis School District opened with an in-person, 5 days a week, business as usual learning model to begin the 2021-2022 school year and has been able to sustain this model through the current period, mid-January 2023, without closing or modification.
+The Chehalis School District opened with an in-person, 5 days a week, business as usual learning model to begin the 2021-2022 school year and has been able to sustain this model, without closing or modification.
 Resuming an in-person learning model allowed the District's typical activities, including ASB and extracurricular activities to resume.
-The District's 2021-2022 basic education enrollment full time equivalent (FTE) ended 95.74 below budgeted enrollment.
-The District's 2022-2023 budget includes 110 fewer basic enrollment FTE than its 2021-2022 budget included.
-Through January 2023, the District has averaged 25.81 FTE above its 2022-2023 budget.

 The full impact of Covid-19 on the Chehalis School District is unknown and cannot be estimated at this time.
 However, the District has taken steps to mitigate negative impacts by reopening school as soon as was determined to be safe and continues to budget conservatively and make reductions as appropriate.
+Basic education enrollment is 29.51 above budget through December 2024 for 2024-2025, which is the most current information available.

-The District's 2021-2022 financial statements include the impacts of the loss of revenue due to enrollment as well as Covid-19 related funding received and expended.
-The District reported \$2,866,118.57 of Covid-19 related distorting items.
-This includes one-time large capital purchases.
+The District's 2023-2024 financial statements include the impacts Covid-19 related funding received and expended.
+The District reported \$332,991.35 of Covid-19 related distorting items.